newtheatre/website/_content/get-involved.md

 Some shows may just want to use premade content, such as existing TV clips, where as others may create their own hand drawn backdrops or animations.

-At the get-in, you'll rig any projectors and screens you might need, followed by focusing (pointing the projector(s) in the right place), mapping (making the image fill the surface) and programming (making the content actually appear).
+At the get-in, you'll rig any projectors and screens you might need, followed by focusing (pointing the projector(s) in the right place), mapping (making the image fill the surface), and programming (making the content actually appear).

 </div>